 Rural communities in EU candidate countries, potential candidate and neighbouring countries are deeply affected by the political instability, delays in political reforms, lack of rural recognition and lack integrated rural thinking.
 The exodus of people, brains and entrepreneurs, poverty, the lack of cooperation and partnerships are causing economic and social problems.
 National EU accession processes and rural programming like LEADER are slow.
+There is need to strengthen LEADER and support to the third sector in candidate and non-accession countries.
 We urge governments and the EU to speed up the accession process (in an inclusive way) with much more effective programming and financial support to rural economic, civic and social development processes.
 Partnerships at all levels and place-based entrepreneurship should be encouraged by decision-makers.